progressivis/progressivis/doc/custom_modules.md

 ```{eval-rst}
 .. progressivis_dot:: ./userguide1.py
 ```
 The scheduler first orders the modules linearly using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting), according to the dataflow graph made of modules linked by slots.
-Then, the scheduler runs them in order and starts again in the end.
+Then, the scheduler runs them in order and starts again at the end.
 For each module, the scheduler calls the method `Module.is_ready()` and, if it returns `True`, it calls the method `Module.run()` that calls the method `Module.run_step()` described in the next section.
-When reaching the end of the module list, the Scheduler cleans-up its list by removing all the modules that have finished their work.
+When reaching the end of the module list, the Scheduler cleans up its list by removing all the modules that have finished their work.
 This means that modules have an internal state, `Module.state`, with the following possible values:
 ```Python
 state_created